hanhanwu/Hanhan_Data_Science_Practice/Outliers_and_Clustering/ReadMe.md

     * If a point is density-reachable from some point of the cluster, it is part of the cluster as well.
       * Note, cluster is different from circles
     * All points within the cluster are mutually density-connected.
+* Disadvantage
+  * Just like many other clustering methods, DBSCAN requires the user to select the params for the discovery of the clusters.
+But this can be hard to determine, especially in real world with high dimensional data.
+    * In real world, high dimensional data also tend to have highly skewed distribution, therefore their intrinsic clustering structure may not be well characterized by a single set of global density parameters.
+#### [OPTICS][9]
+* It can overcome the disadvantage of DBSCAN, it doesn't need the user to provide specific density threshold.
+#### DENCLUE
+* It's a clustering method based on a set of density distribu- tion functions.
+* In DBSCAN and OPTICS, density is calculated by counting the number of objects in a neighborhood defined by a radius parameter.
+Such density estimates can be highly sensitive to the radius value used.
+* To overcome this problem, kernel density estimation can be used, which is a nonparametric density estimation approach from statistics.
+DENCLUE uses a Gaussian kernel to estimate density based on the given set of objects to be clustered.

 ## IDEAS SPARK